Get Ready for a New School Year

 • Back-to-School Shopping at Coyote's Den

-You'll find the Coyote's Den in its new location on the second floor of the garage, on the northeast end of the campus.
+Coyote's Den is located on the second floor of the garage at the northeast end of the campus.

 Due to the limited size of Coyote’s Den, we strongly encourage you to shop online.

-Online orders will be filled beginning Tuesday, August 20.
-You will receive an email when your order has been filled along with times to collect your orders.
+Online orders will be filled upon reopening.
+You will receive an email when your order has been filled, along with the time to collect your order.

 The Coyote’s Den campus store will be open for back-to-school shopping on the following days: